in

 Steer Management Roster Collapse: Artists Exit Amid Controversy

 Following serious allegations concerning several members of the Steer Management roster, the situation has escalated into a full-scale talent exodus.
-In recent hours, multiple high-profile artists have utilized social media to announce their immediate departure from the agency, signaling a coordinated and abrupt split.
+In recent hours, multiple high-profile artists have utilised social media to announce their immediate departure from the agency, signalling a coordinated and abrupt split.

 BREAKING: Read the Bradnolimit Mafia Threats and Shlomo Doxing Scandal